scipy-conference/scipy_proceedings/papers/mark_wickert/mark_wickert.rst

    Sketches of :math:`x(t)`, :math:`h(t)`, and :math:`h(\lambda)x(t-\lambda)`. :label:`fig12`

 A screen capture of a notebook that details the steps of solving the convolution integral is given in Fig. :ref:`fig10`.
-In this same figure you see the analytical solution is easily plotted for the case of :math:`T=1` and :math:`a=5`.
+In this same figure we see the analytical solution is easily plotted for the case of :math:`T=1` and :math:`a=5`.

 .. figure:: scipy_2015_fig10.pdf
    :scale: 55%